raunakkbanerjee/Delauney-triangulation/README.md

 # Triangulation-Clustering
-Approach to clustering data using Delaunay Triangulation.
+My Approach to clustering data using Delaunay Triangulation.